dylanrees/citizen-science/README.md

  * [Open Science Framework](https://osf.io/) - Open-source collaborative project manager for scientific research.
  * [Calibre](http://calibre-ebook.com/) - eBook management software.
  * [LibraryThing](https://www.librarything.com/) - an online platform for organizing your library.
+ * [PECE](http://www.worldpece.org/) - The Platform for Experimental and Collaborative Ethnography.
+This project provides an online platform for academic collaboration that helps keep track of complex attribution of credit.
+It is geared toward anthropologists but is expanding to become more broad.

 ## Educational